mbradac/remote_control/README.md

 ## Server
 Server part is coded in python3.5 and uses pipenv for dependency management.
-After installing pipenv and appropriate python version (if not supported on your system you can use pyenv) you can run app by running `pipenv run python main.py` in server folder.
-If you run command on remote computer (e.g. over ssh) remember to set `DISPLAY` variable for expected results, e.g. `DISPLAY=:0 pipenv run python main.py`.
+After installing pipenv and appropriate python version (if not supported on your system you can use pyenv) you can run `pipenv install` in server folder to install dependencies and then run the server with command `pipenv run python main.py` If you run command on remote computer (e.g. over ssh) remember to set `DISPLAY` variable for expected results, e.g. `DISPLAY=:0 pipenv run python main.py`.